memgraph/docs/products/memgraph/v1.2.0/how_to_guides/implement-query-modules.md

 {% hint style="info" %}
-NOTE: You should not globally store any graph elements when writing your own query modules with intent to use them in a different procedure invocation.
+NOTE: You should not globally store any graph elements when writing your own query modules with the intent to use them in a different procedure invocation.
 {% endhint %}

 ### C API

 Query modules can be implemented using the C API provided by Memgraph.
-Such modules need to be compiled to a shared library, so that they can be loaded when Memgraph starts.
+Such modules need to be compiled to a shared library so that they can be loaded when Memgraph starts.
 This means that you can write the procedures in any programming language which can work with C and can be compiled to the ELF shared library format.

 {% hint style="info" %}
 WARNING: If your programming language of choice throws exceptions, these exceptions must never leave the scope of your module!
-You should have a top level exception handler which returns with an error value and potentially logs the error message.
+You should have a top-level exception handler which returns with an error value and potentially logs the error message.
 Exceptions which cross the module boundary will cause all sorts of unexpected issues.
 {% endhint %}